Updated January, 2014; April, 2015; October 2017

 See also - My "Keeping Track of Tips"

 The formula is fairly straight forward.
 What were your vehicle expenses?
 What was the percentage of your driving that was work related?
-That percentage minus any reimbursement is deductable.
-You can use actual expenses or the standard milage rate.
-For 2012 the IRS reimbursement rate is 55.5 cents per mile.
-For 2015 the IRS reimbursement rate is 57.5 cents per mile.
+That percentage minus any reimbursement is deductible.
+You can use actual expenses or the standard mileage rate.
+For 2017 the rate is 53.5 cents per mile.
+The current tax year's reimbursement rates can be found on this table.

-IF you use the standard milage rate, take your work miles, multiply by 0.565 and subtract your reimbursement.
+IF you use the standard mileage rate, take your work miles, multiply by 0.535 and subtract your reimbursement.
 Pretty simple.
 For actual expenses, you will need to total them up.
 A little harder.
 You can calculate both numbers and then use the one that is best for you.

 Tax prep software will go through these steps for you.
 All you need is your records.
 For years I did my taxes with a stack of paper forms and Excel.
 It was a pain to enter the formulas, but it worked.
 Then I bit the bullet and tried TurboTax.
 Got sick of TurboTax and tried H&R Block software.
 This year I helped a co-worker with his taxes using TaxAct Online.
 It was free for an efiled Federal return and $15 for a state return.
 Sure beats the $45 for purchased software and did a fine job.